Potatoad88/agentic_ai_test/README.md

 ## Miscellaneous

-- The `parent_folder` and `nb.ipynb` files/folders were used for tutorials and experimentation.
+- The `parent_folder` was used for tutorials and experimentation.
   They are not required for running the main agent code.